5 Non-linear dimension reduction

 Exercises

-1. Using the penguins_sub data generate a 2D representation using t-SNE.
+1. Generate a 2D representation using t-SNE.
 Plot the points mapping the colour to species.
 What is most surprising?
 (Hint: Are the three species represented by three distinct clusters?)

-2. Re-do the t-SNE representation with different parameter choices.
-Are the results different each time, or could they be considered to be equivalent?
+2. Re-do the t-SNE representation with different parameter choices, including using different random seeds.
+Are the results different each time, or do you think that they could be considered to be equivalent?

 3. Use liminal or detourr to link the t-SNE representation to a tour of the penguins.
 Highlight the points that have been placed in an awkward position by t-SNE from others in their species.
 Watch them relative to the others in their species in the tour view, and think about whether there is any rationale for the awkward placement.

-4. Use UMAP to make the 2D representation, and use liminal or detourr to link with a tour to explore the result.
+4. Try again using UMAP to make the 2D representation, and use liminal or detourr to link with a tour to explore the result.

-5. Conduct your best t-SNE and UMAP representations of the aflw data.
-Compare and contrast what is learned relative to a tour on the principal component analysis.
+1. Conduct your best t-SNE and UMAP representations of the aflw data.
+Compare and contrast what is learned relative to a tour or the principal component analysis.